leeenglestone/CatsOfNet/README.md

 4. Open a Pull Request

 ## Notes
-- Please Upload cat image to `docs/cats`
+- Please place cat image in `docs/cats`
-- Cat image paths MUST be relative to this site (not absolute to another site)
+- Cat image path MUST be relative to this site (not absolute to another site)
 - Cat image must be .jpg format
 - Cat image should be a square and no larger than 500px x 500px
 - Descriptions should be no longer than 180 characters